guillermooo/sublime-undocs/source/extensibility/packages.rst

 merging files (e.g. *.sublime-keymap* and *.sublime-settings* files).
 Before merging can take place, the files have to be arranged in some order.
-To that end, Sublime Text sorts them alphabetically by name, with the exception of the folders *Default* and *User*.
-Files contained in *Default* will always go to the front of the list and, those in *User*, to the end.
+To that end, Sublime Text sorts them alphabetically by name, with the exception of the *Default* and *User* folders.
+Files contained in *Default* will always go to the front of the list, and those in *User*, to the end.

 Restoring Packages